Miouyouyou/mattermost-docker/README.md

+# Personal modifications added

+Don't use this version, unless you want to be eaten by a grue.

+See the original version : https://github.com/mattermost/mattermost-docker

 # Production Docker deployment for Mattermost

 This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.